sandinmyjoints/requests-review/review.rst

 mistake.
 The computer forgives nothing.
 Good programmers deal with this by making their own reality as clean as possible.

-If I write an app that tracks the books, you've read, you've either read a book or not, or perhaps you are currently reading it.
+If I write an app that tracks the books you've read, you've either read a book or not, or perhaps you are currently reading it.
 In the app's universe, there's no "I read a third of it, then put it down for a while," or "It's sitting in the bathroom and I pick it up now and then," or "I stole it from a friend and now